ROCm/rocm-examples/Libraries/rocSOLVER/matrix_inversion/README.md

     - `rocblas_int n` is the number of columns in $A$.
     - `double* A` is a device-pointer to the memory of matrix $A$.
 It should hold at least $n\times lda$ elements.
 The `getrf` operation is performed in-place, and the resulting $L$ and $U$ matrices are stored in the memory of $A$.
 Diagonal elements of $L$ are not stored.
     - `rocblas_int lda` is the leading dimension of matrix $A$, which is the stride between the first element of the columns of the matrix.
 Note that the matrix is laid out in column-major ordering.
-    - `rocblas_int* ipiv` is a device-pointer to where the permutation matrix is written to, if partial pivoting is allowed.
+    - `rocblas_int* ipiv` is a device-pointer to where the permutation matrix used for partial pivoting is written to.
 Note that the permutation matrix can be represented using a single array, and so this parameter requires only `min(n, m)` ints of memory.
 If `ipiv[i] = j`, then row `j` was interchanged with row `i`.
 Note that row indices are 1-indexed.
-When `ipiv` is set to `NULL`, then partial pivoting is not allowed.
-Enabling partial pivoting provides numerical stability.
+Partial pivoting enables numerical stability for this algorithm.
+If this is undesired, the fucntion `rocsolver_[sdcz]getrf_npvt` can be used to omit partial pivoting.
     - `rocblas_int* info` is a device-pointer to a single integer that describes the result of the operation.
 If `*info` is `0`, the operation was successful.
 Otherwise `*info` holds the first non-zero pivot (1-indexed), and means that $A$ was not invertible.

     The function returns a `rocblas_status` value, which indicates whether any errors have occurred during the operation.